lorenrivers/pets-messageboard/README.md

 Instructions that the user may need to follow in order to get your application up and running on their own computer:
-How to download any packages or libraries to install (npm, ...)
+How to download any packages or libraries to install.

-Woud need:
+In order to Woud need:
 VS Code
+Download Express, Cors, Better-sqlite3: npm i express, cors, better-sqlite3 In client folder need ot run npm i to run Vite.

 References: